A Tourist in Rome - Roman Forum

 The Temple of Castor and Pollux was erected in honor of Castor and Pollux, the twin sons of Jupiter and Leda, equivalent to the Dioscuri of Greek Mythology, during the early times of the Roman Republic.
 That original temple was dedicated by the Roman general Aulus Postumius, who won a great victory against the Latins in the Battle of Lake Regillus (July 15, 499 or 496 BC).
 During the battle, two god-like young men riding white horses appeared and led the Romans to victory, and then were seen again after the battle, tired and with tired horses, washing at the Juturna Spring in Rome near the Temple of Vesta, and telling of the Roman victory.
 It was concluded that these were Castor and Pollux, and the temple, vowed by the victorious general Aulus Postumius, was built and dedicated to them in 484 BC near the Juturna Spring.
+This is at the southeast corner of the Forum Square, diagonally opposite the Curia (senate building) of that time, the Curia Hostilia (which was located between today's Curia Julia and the Arch of Septimius Severus).
 Parts of the original temple's podium survive and hint at its great size.
+It consisted of 3 rows of 4 columns in its front half, and 3 walled cella in the back half.
 Every July 15th a parade was held near the temple to commemorate the victory at Lake Regillus.
 The parade was led by two young men on white horses, representing Castor and Pollux, and included up to 5000 knights who carried spears and shields and wore olive wreaths and purple robes with scarlet bands.
 The temple was restored about 168 BC to celebrate the Roman defeat of the Macedonians and again in 117 BC by Lucius Caecilius Metellus after victories in Dalmatia.
 In 14 BC or 9 BC, a fire destroyed much of the Forum, and Augustus rebuilt the Temple of Castor and Pollux between 7 BC and 6 AD, when it was dedicated by Tiberius.
 As always, this rebuilding was taken advantage of politically.
 A new feast day was instituted, on January 27, and the heavenly twins were associated with Augustus' intended heirs, Gaius and Lucius Caesar.
 Both of them died before the new temple was ready, though, and the association passed instead to Tiberius and his brother Drusus, who subsequently died after falling off a horse.
 The remains visible today are from the temple of Tiberius, except the podium, which is from the time of Metellus.
 Constructed in white marble and tufa, the new temple was a massive structure measuring 105 feet (with 8 Corinthian columns) by 164 feet (with 11 Corinthian columns), reaching a height of 62 feet.
 The columns are over 48 feet high.
 The front entrance contained twin staircases with a speaker's platform, changed in the 3rd century AD to a single staircase.
 The interior of the temple consisted of some 25 small chambers.
 The temple served as the office of weights and measures, and also functioned as a bank.
 One of the small chambers was even apparently used by a dentist, judging from what was found in its drain.
 When Caligula remodelled the Domus Tiberiana, the temple was incorportated into his great vestibule, but was later removed from the complex by Claudius and further restored by Domitian.
 The temple fell into ruin as early as the 4th century AD, and by the 15th century, only the present three massive columns were left.
 Today, only the inner concrete core of the podium and three massive columns supporting part of the architrave remain standing from this once massive structure.
 The remains are beautifully lit at night, and stand out well in front of the more dimly lit Domus Tiberiana from Via dei Fori Imperiali.
 Other places in Rome featuring Castor and Pollux are the statues of them at the top of the steps to the Campidoglio and their statues on either side of the Quirinal Obelisk.

 Go to the road between the Forum Square and the Temple of Castor and Pollux.
 Head such that the Forum Square is on the right side of the road and the Temple of Castor and Pollux is on the left side of the road, and walk past the Temple of Castor and Pollux to the next huge shell of a building on the left; that is Domitian's Hall.